DandyLyons/notes/content/Library/The Bible (WEB)/58 - Hebrews/Heb-10.md

 by which will we have been sanctified through the offering of the body of Jesus Christ once for all.

 ###### v11
-Every priest indeed stands day by day serving and offering often the same sacrifices which can never take away sins,
+Every priest indeed stands day by day serving and offering often[^1] the same sacrifices which can never take away sins,

 ###### v12
 but he, when he had offered one sacrifice for sins forever, sat down on the right hand of God,